samuelagain/PracticalAssessmentTask2/README.md

 Copy the directory ```task2``` into the ```/src``` folder of your catkin workspace.

-If you do not have a catkin workspace instruction for istallation can be found here (http://wiki.ros.org/catkin)
+If you do not have a catkin workspace, instruction for installation can be found here (http://wiki.ros.org/catkin)

 # Configuring and reading the CSV file
 Coordinates are to be entered in the csv file with the first column being the x coordinate and the second column being the y coordinate.